luisbevilacqua/lambda-uploader/README.md

     POST-validation
     DELETE-operation-managers

-Before uploading the files make sure to build them using "npm run build" or do it automatically using "Build"
+Before uploading the files make sure to build them using `npm run build` or do it automatically using `Build`

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)